NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 We will be using data from TCGA breast cancer samples that include a few examples of this phenomenon.

-First, we need to direct R to where this file is stored, using the <code style="color: blue">system.file()</code> function.
-We are pointing R to the <code style="color: blue">extdata</code> folder in the maftools package, where the file, brca.maf.gz, is located:
+First, we need to direct R to where this file is stored, using the <span style="color: blue">system.file()</span> function.
+We are pointing R to the <span style="color: blue">extdata</span> folder in the maftools package, where the file, brca.maf.gz, is located:

 <code style="color: blue">brca <- system.file("extdata", "brca.maf.gz", package = "maftools")</code>{% include code-snippet-copy.html %}